12 Best iOS Live Streaming Apps for iPhone with RTMP Ingest

 12. YouNow

-YouNow is a live-streaming app that has been around for over a decade.
-This social media app is known for its safe streaming.
+YouNow is an iOS RTMP streaming app that has been around for over a decade.
+This is one of the best streaming apps for iPad and it is known for its safe streaming.

 This live-streaming app is particularly well known for helping streamers connect with their audiences.
 It is a great live-streaming app for iPhone.